DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - Member ``uint16_t min_mtu`` the minimum MTU allowed.
   - Member ``uint16_t max_mtu`` the maximum MTU allowed.

+* kni: remove KNI ethtool support.
+To clarify, this is not to remove the KNI, but only to remove ethtool support of it that is disabled by default and can be enabled via ``CONFIG_RTE_KNI_KMOD_ETHTOOL`` config option.
+  Existing KNI ethtool implementation is only supported by ``igb`` & ``ixgbe`` drivers, by using a copy of kernel drivers in DPDK.
+This model cannot be extended to all drivers in DPDK and it is too much effort to maintain kernel modules in DPDK.
+As a result users won't be able to use ``ethtool`` via ``igb`` & ``ixgbe`` anymore.

 * meter: New ``rte_color`` definition will be added in 19.02 and that will replace ``enum rte_meter_color`` in meter library in 19.05.
 This will help to consolidate color definition, which is currently replicated in many places,